 While Independence Pass is closed from late October through Memorial Day, you can also get to Aspen via Glenwood Springs — take a dip in the hot springs while you’re passing through.

 Once you’re in Aspen, take your pick of one of their four mountains for either skiing or hiking depending on the season.
 Aspen has plenty to do year-round, so if the nightlife is for you, you’ll have no shortage of options.
 Grab a ticket for a concert at Belly Up, where acclaimed artists like Jimmy Buffet, the Red Hot Chilli Peppers, John Mayer, and more have all played, before dinner at one of the many world-class restaurants in town.
 If you’re looking for a place to park your van, head back up Independence Pass for a variety of (free!) camping options.

 Telluride is by far the furthest destination off the beaten path in Colorado.
 In the far southwestern region of the state, Telluride sits in a box canyon surrounded by the majestic San Juan mountains.

-A six-hour drive from Denver, it is nearly the same distance from our Salt Lake City depot, making it a great option for campervanners coming from either depot.
+A six-hour drive from Denver, it is nearly the same distance from our camper van rental in Salt Lake City, making it a great option for campervanners coming from either rental site.
 While the ski resort is again the main attraction in the winter, their annual Bluegrass Festival and Film Festival are highlights of the summer.
 There are also more than 30 hiking and biking trails all featuring waterfalls, wildflowers, and high alpine lakes.
 A truly special mountain town,

 Telluride is more than worth the drive.
 When it comes to getting off the beaten path in Colorado, there’s no better way to do it than in an Escape camper van!
 Book yours today and find these hidden gems as you enjoy the drive along the way!